-In conducting this assessment, the Nominating and Corporate Governance Committee considers diversity (such as gender or racial/ethnic diversity), age, skills, industry and professional background, independence and such other factors as it deems appropriate given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability, provided that the nomination of directors by FF Top is subject to the Shareholder Agreement and Heads of Agreement.
+In conducting this assessment, the Nominating and Corporate Governance Committee considers diversity (such as gender or racial/ethnic diversity), age, skills, industry and professional background, independence and such other factors as it deems appropriate given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
+Provided that the nomination of directors by FF Top is subject to the Shareholder Agreement.